 - If the 5th day of the month falls on a weekend or holiday the rent will be late as of the close of business on the next full business day.

-- Form of Payment-rental and other payments will be accepted only in the form of a money order, certified check, cashiers check or personal check.
+- A form of Payment-rental and other payments will be accepted only in the form of a money order, certified check, cashiers check or personal check.

 How do I find an available apartment?